aws/amazon-sagemaker-examples/inference/generativeai/llm-workshop/lab12-hosting-controlnet-models-on-sagemaker/README.md

 ## Overview

-In this notebook, we explore how to build generative fill application and host Stable Diffusion/ ControlNet / segment anything models on SageMaker asynchronous endpoint using BYOC (Bring-your-own-container).
+In this notebook, we will explore how to build generative fill application and host Stable Diffusion/ ControlNet / segment anything models on SageMaker asynchronous endpoint using DLC container.

 You will find 2 Jupyter Notebooks: 1 for running with Amazon SageMaker Studio and 1 for running with Amazon SageMaker Notebook.